-popular items); D has a latest access pattern (most reads are to recently modified data).
+We now compare the performance across four YCSB work-loads that have a mix of reads and writes.
+A, B, and F have a zipfian access pattern (most operations access popular items); D has a latest access pattern (most reads are to recently modified data).
 We run this experiment with 10 clients.
-We restrict the reads only to the leader for all three systems, as we are evaluating only the durability layers.
-Table 2 shows the results.
+We restrict the reads only to the leader for all three systems as we are evaluating only the durability layers.
+Table 2 shows the result.

-Compared to immediate durability with batching, CAD's performance is significantly better.
-CAD is about $1.6\times$ and $3\times$ faster than immediate durability for read-heavy workloads (B and D) and write-heavy workloads (A and F), respectively.
+Compared to synchronous durability with batching, CAD's performance is significantly better.
+CAD is about $1.6 \times$ and $3 \times$ faster than synchronous durability for read-heavy workloads (B and D) and write-heavy workloads (A and F), respectively.

-CAD must ideally match the performance of eventual durability.
-First, performance of writes in CAD should be identical to eventual durability; making data durable on reads should not affect writes.
-Figure 7 shows the latency distribution of writes for the three durability layers for different YCSB workloads that have a mix of reads and writes.
-As shown, CAD matches the performance of eventual durability for both write-heavy and read-heavy workloads.
+CAD must ideally match the performance of asynchronous durability.
+First, performance of writes in CAD should be identical to asynchronous durability; making data durable on reads should not affect writes.
+Figure 6(a) shows this aspect for YCSB-A; results are similar for other workloads too.

-Second, most read operations in CAD must experience latencies similar to reads in eventual durability.
+Second, most read operations in CAD must experience latencies similar to reads in asynchronous durability.
 However, reads that access non-durable items may trigger synchronous replication and persistence, causing a reduction in performance.
-This effect can be seen in the read latency distributions shown in Figure 8.
-As shown, a fraction of reads (depending upon the workload) trigger synchronous replication and persistence, and thus incur higher latencies.
+This effect can be seen in the read latency distributions shown in Figure 6(b) and 6(c).
+As shown, a fraction of reads (depending upon the workload) trigger synchronous durability and thus incur higher latencies.
 However, as shown in Table 2, for the variety of workloads in YCSB, this fraction is small.
-Therefore, the drop in performance for CAD compared to eventual durability is little (2%-8%).
+Therefore, the drop in performance for CAD compared to asynchronous durability is little (2% - 8%).

 A bad workload for CAD is one that predominantly reads recently written items.
-Even for such a workload, the percentage of reads that actually trigger immediate durability is small due to prior reads that make state durable and periodic background flushes in CAD.
-For example, with YCSB-D, although 90% of reads access recently written items, only 4.32% of these requests trigger synchronous replication and persistence (as shown in Figure 8 (b)(ii)); thus, CAD's overhead compared to eventual durability is little (only 8%).
+Even for such a workload, the percentage of reads that actually trigger synchronous durability is small due to prior reads that make state durable and periodic background flushes in CAD.
+For example, with YCSB-D,